-Napa Valley College does not tolerate harassment based on race, color, or national origin, including status as a non-native English speaker.
-The college encourages any student who believes he or she has been subjected to such harassment to report the harassment to the college’s Dean of Human Resources.
-In addition, college employees are obligated to report alleged, suspected or known harassment to the Dean of Human Resources.
-Reports may be submitted to the Dean of Human Resources, Laura Ecklin, in Room 1544.
-The Dean may also be reached by phone at (707) 256-7100.
+Napa Valley College does not tolerate harassment on the basis of ethnic group identification, national origin, religion, age, sex, gender, gender identity, gender expression, genetic condition, genetic information, race, color, ancestry, sexual orientation, or physical or mental disability, or on the basis of these perceived characteristics or based on association with a person or group with one or more of these actual or perceived characteristics, including status as a non-native English speaker.
+The college encourages any student who believes he or she has been subjected to such harassment to report the harassment, including complaints regarding gender equity, to the college’s Dean of Human Resources.
+In addition, college employees are obligated to report alleged, suspected or known harassment to the Dean of Human Resources (Title IX Coordinator).
+Reports may be submitted to the Excecutive Director of Human Resources, Charo Albarrán, in Room 1544.
+The Executive Director may also be reached by phone at (707) 256-7100.
 Reports must be filed within one year of the date of the alleged unlawful discrimination or within one year of the date on which the complainant knew or should have known the facts underlying the allegation of unlawful discrimination.
 The college will conduct a prompt investigation of any reports of harassment.

 All complaints, except for harassment as described above, must be filed during the semester in which the problem occurs.
-To file, see the Office of Student Services, located in Room 1330 of 1300 Student Services 1 Building.
 The complainant/grievant is asked to first address the concern directly to the person or office causing the complaint/grievance.

 A grade assigned by an instructor is not a grievable matter, except for specific reasons, as outlined in the California Education Code (Section 76224):“When grades are given for any course of instruction taught in a community college district, the grade given to each student shall be the grade determined by the instructor of the course and the determination of the student’s grade by the instructor, and in the absence of mistake, fraud, bad faith, or incompetency, shall be final.”
 For complete details, please refer to the Student Complaint and Grievance Policy and Procedures Booklet (opens in a new window).
 A printable version nonbooklet format is also available here.